luishmq/insurance_cross_sell/README.md

 # 8.0 Conclusions

+As we can see, the final product was a Google Sheets spreadsheet that predicts and ranks customers who are most likely to acquire vehicle insurance, allowing the insurance company to contact only potential customers.
+This spreadsheet can be accessed from any device with internet access that has the Google Sheets application.

 # 9.0 Lessons Learned

+- Learn to rank techniques
+- Develop solutions in a cyclical way, thus delivering results in a more agile and efficient way
+- Google Sheets for score analysis easily via API
+- Optuna

 # 10.0 Next Steps

 As next steps and improvements for the evolution of this project, the following points were listed:

-- Collection of new features that may be relevant for predicting customer conversion.
+- Testing other Machine Learning models / Fine-tuning parameters to further refine the model
-- Creation of new features based on existing features, which help in modeling the phenomenon.
+- Creation of new features based on existing features, which help in modeling the phenomenon
-- Facilitate access for the sales team to model predictions, improving the usability of the shared spreadsheet through buttons, instructions and feature selections
+- Optimizing the model to make predictions and rank customers in Excel